mkerekes1427/MeatClassifier/README.md

 # MeatClassifier
 Kaggle dataset: https://www.kaggle.com/datasets/crowww/meat-quality-assessment-based-on-deep-learning

+The picture files uploaded in the repo are only a few of the pictures on the Kaggle website.

 This was a personal project that I did using the concepts I had learned from watching YouTube videos and doing some googling on my own, regarding tensorflow, Streamlit, and how to make a convolutional neural network.
 Gabriel Atkin's "Data Every Day" YouTube series were excellent videos that